 Good interpersonal skills go beyond basic communication abilities.
 Look for a candidate who collaborates easily, can give and receive criticism gracefully, and rises above petty office politics.
 Soft skills like friendliness and likability are especially important for the receptionist role.

 Today's administrative professional must juggle multiple demands.
-Read more on this topic in our report with International Association of Administrative Professionals.
+Read more on this topic in our Office of the Future report with International Association of Administrative Professionals.

 4. Multitasking capabilities